We get this question all the time: “How do I practice when the practice tracks aren’t available yet?”

 - If you are sharing a line with another voice part, you may choose to jump up to the staff and highlight the notes you are singing OR very carefully white out other parts that are close to your line and distracting (especially in, for instance, La Danza where the parts are very close together on the staff and alternate between 2- and 3- part singing.)

 - Be very careful with your highlighting so that you don’t revert to auto-pilot and highlight the wrong line (another reason you’ll be glad you’re using copies and not originals).
-For example, in Gloria and Ave Generosa, the soloist takes the top line, periodically moving all other lines down.
+For example, Choir 1 vs. 2 in the Bach.

 - Use a second highlighter to highlight changing time signatures, and a third to highlight changing key signatures.